ilkomiliev/generate-jwks-lambda/README.md

 }
 ```

+It can be used as a standalone script, as described below in the CLI section or deployed as a lambda function and exposed as REST call via the
+AWS API Gateway service - see below for details.

 ## Usage

 The main logic is implemented in the [generator.py](./fn/generator.py).
 It exposes two high level functions to get keys in JSON and dict format respectively: